CALL TODAY:

 Our attorneys practice law throughout the Bexar County area and adjacent counties including Atascosa County, Fayette County, Bandera County, Kendall County, and Wilson County.

 Gain a legal partner with the attorneys at Flanary Law Firm, PLLC.
+Call the attorneys at (210) 738-8383 for a free consultation for your case today.

 Definition for Child Abuse in San Antonio, Texas